ertval/groupie-tracker/README.md

 # Groupie Tracker

 A clean, modern web application that displays information about bands and artists by consuming data from the Groupie Trackers API.
-The application provides an interactive interface to explore artist information, concert locations, and dates.
+The application provides a simple, focused interface to explore artist information, concert locations, and dates.

 ## 🎯 Project Overview

 Groupie Tracker is a Go-based web application that:
 - Fetches data from the [Groupie Trackers API](https://groupietrackers.herokuapp.com/api)
 - Displays artist information, concert locations, and dates
-- Provides search and filtering functionality
 - Implements responsive web design with clean templates
+- Provides robust error handling with proper HTTP status codes

 ## 📊 API Data Structure